SerenityOS/serenity/Documentation/Kernel/RAMFS.md

 As the project grew larger and more hardware support was introduced, it became obvious that this "solution" was not future-proof.
-For example, if one user has two SATA drives connected to his computer, and another user has just one old IDE drive being used, then how should we support both cases?
+For example, if one user has two SATA drives connected to their computer, and another user has just one old IDE drive being used, then how should we support both cases?
 The answer was that each user could simply invoke the `mknod` utility to create device nodes.
 This solution meant that user interaction as well as a deep understanding of kernel internals was required to achieve a proper setup.